 Unfortunately, you cannot receive payouts using Zelle, as the service is limited to US-based transactions.
 Since offshore Super Bowl betting sportsbooks can’t have their payouts originate from inside US borders, Zelle withdrawals or direct deposits into your bank account are not possible.

-That said, when you deposit with Bitcoin using Zelle, you can be paid out in cryptocurrency (Bitcoin, Bitcoin Cash, Litecoin, DASH, Ethereum, etc.) or another standard payout method supported by your book, like bank wires, money orders, or courier checks.
+That said, when you deposit with Bitcoin using Zelle, you can be paid out in cryptocurrency (Bitcoin, Bitcoin Cash, Litecoin, Ethereum, etc.) or another standard payout method supported by your book, like bank wires, money orders, or courier checks.
 Our guide to the fastest paying Super Bowl betting sites will go into more detail about which sites accept Zelle and Bitcoin.

 How To Buy Bitcoin With Zelle